-What is a Pre-counselling appointment and how can I arrange it remotely?
+What is a pre-counselling appointment and how can I arrange it?

 A pre-counselling appointment is an informal chat with one of our staff counsellors so that we can find out about what is happening for you, the kind of support you would like, and to think together about whether counselling is the best service for you.
 They can last up to 45 minutes and can be booked online.

-Please make sure you are in a safe and private space before starting remote counselling meetings.
+Please make sure you are in a safe and private space before starting remote or telephone counselling meetings.

-What happens if I don't have a private space at home to speak with a counsellor?
+What happens if I don't have access to a private space to speak with a counsellor?

-What other remote support options do I have after counselling work ends?
+What other support options do I have after counselling ends?

-Just because your sessions with us will come to end, it doesn't mean that your support has to.
-Continued remote support is available online or by telephone, either from us or from other agencies:
+Just because your sessions with us come to end, it doesn't mean that your support has to.

-You may, depending on your circumstances, be able to maintain email or phone correspondence with your counsellor in the form of ad hoc chats to check in on how you are doing.
+You may, depending on your circumstances, be able to maintain email or phone correspondence with your counsellor in the form of occassional chats to check in on how you are doing.

 Outside the counselling service

-Rethink Mental Illness: offers practical help through its advice line which can be reached on 0300 5000 927 (open Monday to Friday 10am - 4pm).
+Rethink Mental Illness: offers practical help through its advice line which can be reached on 0300 5000 927 (open Monday to Friday, 10am to 4pm).